The Royal (Dick) School of Veterinary Studies is a world leader in veterinary education, research, and clinical practice.

 Our undergraduate courses are accredited by:

-The Royal (Dick) School of Veterinary Studies has Full Accreditation from AVMA.
-The last evaluation was in 2008, the next evaluation is scheduled for 2015.
+The Royal (Dick) School of Veterinary Studies has Full Accreditation from the AVMA.
+The last evaluation was in 2008.

 The degree of Bachelor of Veterinary Medicine and Surgery (BVM&S) is the equivalent of the North American Doctor of Veterinary Medicine (DVM) and has the same standing worldwide.